 - Medicine.
 You should bring at least 10 extra days’ worth of any medication or medical supplies you rely on, in case you are required to self-isolate on the islands.

 - Use the NHS COVID-19 app to support NHS Test and Trace.
-Businesses are required to ask every customer or visitor (aged 16 and over) to either check in to the venue using a QR Code, or provide their contact details another way.
 Please use the NHS COVID-19 app to scan the NHS QR code posters wherever possible and comply with the rules in place in each business you visit.
+Keep your bluetooth turned on to support NHS Test and Trace.

 - Contactless payment.
 Most local businesses offer contactless payments.
 Please use this system wherever possible.